aazaff/teachPaleobiology/WritingExercises/WritingExample.md

+# Example Write-Up

 ## Instructions

 Each week you will tasked with reading one scientific article or popular science essay.
 The reading list can be found [here](https://github.com/aazaff/teachPaleobiology/blob/master/ReadingExercises/ReadingExercises.md) with the various start and due dates.
 In addition to reading, you will have to write a short summary of the article.

-The [following](#example-write-up) is an example write-up by Chris Maxwell.
+The [following](#an-example-by-chris-maxwell) is an example write-up by Chris Maxwell.
 Your write-ups should follow the same general format, tone, and style.

 The [first section](#article-summary) should be an article summary, which covers the overarching question, the hypotheses tested, the data and methods used, and the ultimate conclusion of the paper.